ArtiomCiumac/Auth0-miniauth/README.md

 ## Auth0 configuration

 1. Create a new "Regular Web Applications" [client](https://auth0.com/docs/clients) in you target Auth0 tenant.
 2. Get the [application keys](https://auth0.com/docs/quickstart/webapp/aspnet-core/00-intro#get-your-application-keys)
-   that will be in the next sections below.
+   that will be used in the next sections below.

 ## Running locally